Italy's government close to collapse ahead of Renzi news conference

 With free grants available from the EU’s Recovery Fund, no country has shown any interest in taking an ESM loan, wary of pushing up their national debts and the market stigma that could be linked to taking money from a bailout fund.

-Conte and 5-Star said on Tuesday that if Italia Viva withdraws its ministers a new pact with Renzi’s party would be impossible, apparently ruling out the widely-touted option of a large-scale government reshuffle with the same majority.
+Conte and 5-Star said on Tuesday that if Italia Viva withdraws its ministers a new pact with Renzi would be impossible, apparently ruling out the widely-touted option of a large-scale government reshuffle with the same majority.

 Market reaction to the crisis has so far been muted, thanks largely to the European Central Bank’s large-scale purchases of Italian assets.
 However, Italian bond yields climbed 10 basis points on Tuesday, the biggest daily rise since early November.
 They were little changed on Wednesday ahead of Renzi’s news conference.